 Step 3: Litter Box Setup

 Now try to assess the litter box situation in your home.
 Are there enough boxes?
-Are they located where they should be?
-Are you using the right type of litter for your cat?
+Where are they located?
+Are they where they should be?
+What type of litter are you using?
+Are you using the right type for your cat?
 Are the boxes cleaned often enough?

 Step 4: Address Potential Stressors